Download this whitepaper now and get a new one every month!Download »

 by Mike Essex on 27th June 2012

 Say hello to the recycle bin!
-After placing a listing on MyBlogGuest as an experiment, whilst some responses were great, around 80% of the guest blog requests I received went straight in the bin.
+After placing a listing on a guest blog site as an experiment, whilst some responses were great, around 80% of the guest blog requests I received went straight in the bin.
 Mistakes ranged from simple errors, to downright laziness and even potential lawsuits.
 Today I look at the worst offenders and what they should have done better.

 Do you want me to get fined?

 By far the most outrageous guest blog request I received was this one:

 Let’s put aside the fact that Wonga got a warning earlier this year for a blog post advocating similar daft uses of student loans in an attempt to rank well.
 Ultimately this is about lazy keyword research.
 Yes people search for “payday loans” and “mortgages”, but please don’t put them together in an article title in an attempt to nab some traffic.